nitin7478/Credit-Card-Default-Prediction/README.md

 4. Model Trainer : Read the model.yaml file and perfomed model training using GridSearchCV, and store the best performing model object with preprocessing object, in single object,  in trained_model folder inside model_trainer artifact folder.
 5. Model Evaluation : Evaulate the best performing model from previously , model_trainer artifact , with current model in production is any.
 If current trained model is better than previous model , replace previous with current model.
 We will keep best performing model.
 All the artifacts will be stored in Model_evaluation folder as model_evaluation.yaml.
 Then export the final model to src/saved_models folder for production.
 * To experiment with model training parameters use , model.yaml file in src/config folder.

-## Product Description

-The Credit Card Default Prediction project aims to develop a machine learning model that predicts whether a person will default on their credit card payment.
-The model utilizes historical payment data and various explanatory variables to make accurate predictions, helping financial institutions assess credit risk and make informed decisions.

-### Background

-Financial institutions encounter challenges in assessing creditworthiness and predicting default scenarios for credit card users.
-This project addresses these challenges by leveraging a binary variable, default payment (Yes = 1, No = 0), as the response variable.
-Additionally, the model uses 23 explanatory variables, including credit amount, gender, education level, marital status, age, history of past payment, bill statement amounts, and previous payment amounts.
-These variables provide crucial insights into an individual's credit behavior and financial stability.

-### Explanatory Variables

-The model uses the following 23 explanatory variables:

-1. X1: Amount of the given credit (NT dollar): it includes both the individual consumer credit and his/her family (supplementary) credit.
-2. X2: Gender (1 = male; 2 = female).
-3. X3: Education (1 = graduate school; 2 = university; 3 = high school; 4 = others).
-4. X4: Marital status (1 = married; 2 = single; 3 = others).
-5. X5: Age (year).
-6. X6 - X11: History of past payment.
-We tracked the past monthly payment records (from April to September, 2005) as follows: X6 = the repayment status in September, 2005; X7 = the repayment status in August, 2005; ...; X11 = the repayment status in April, 2005.
-The measurement scale for the repayment status is: -1 = pay duly; 1 = payment delay for one month; 2 = payment delay for two months; ...; 8 = payment delay for eight months; 9 = payment delay for nine months and above.
-7. X12 - X17: Amount of bill statement (NT dollar).
-X12 = amount of bill statement in September, 2005; X13 = amount of bill statement in August, 2005; ...; X17 = amount of bill statement in April, 2005.
-8. X18 - X23: Amount of previous payment (NT dollar).
-X18 = amount paid in September, 2005; X19 = amount paid in August, 2005; ...; X23 = amount paid in April, 2005.

-### Methodology

-The project follows a comprehensive approach that involves data preprocessing, feature selection, model training, and evaluation.
-It employs machine learning algorithms such as Logistic Regression, Random Forest, Gradient Boosting, Support Vector Machines (SVM), or Neural Networks for binary classification.

-### Key Features

-- Accurate Prediction: The model's accuracy ensures reliable credit risk assessment, reducing potential losses due to default scenarios.
-- Explainable Predictions: The project incorporates interpretability techniques to explain the model's predictions and gain insights into contributing factors.
-- Easy Integration: The trained model can be seamlessly integrated into existing systems for real-time credit evaluation.

 ## License